 Minitab treats numbers and dates in a text column (such as a street address or month name) as text.

-A data format is the way that the data are displayed in Minitab.
+The data display format of a column determines how the values in the column are displayed.
 For example, a numeric column may be displayed with a currency symbol and two decimal places.

 To set the format of a column, click in the column, then right-click and choose Format Column.

 The data display and the underlying values that Minitab saves are not always the same.
 For example, Minitab might display only two decimal places, but the underlying values include four decimal places.
 Or a date/time column might display only the date, but the underlying data also include the time.

 Therefore, when you modify the format of a column, you are changing only the way that column is displayed in the worksheet, not the underlying value.
 For example, if the number in a cell is 1.2345678 and you change the format to display only two decimals, the underlying value is still 1.2345678, and all calculations and analyses use that underlying value.